ThePiR0/Amfoss-TASKS/Task-03/Circularity Challenge Pro/Readme.md

 ## **Perfect Circle — Futuristic Drawing Game**

 This project is an interactive canvas-based game where players attempt to draw a perfect circle around a glowing red dot.
 The game evaluates the drawing using geometry, applies accuracy and smoothness metrics, and adds a speed bonus.
-The visuals include glowing sparkles and real-time score updates.
+The visuals include glowing sparkles and real-time score updates to keep things interactive and eye-catching

 ---